 - Cost to send money: Samsung states fees may apply but doesn’t divulge what those fees are, so watch closely.

-Samsung Pay is a mobile app for select Samsung devices that offers touch-free checkout in stores.
 Samsung Pay is now part of Samsung Wallet, which can store your payment cards, such as debit and credit cards, as well as store loyalty cards and even gift cards.

 Samsung Pay also offers a rewards portal, giving users cash back for shopping through the Samsung Pay app.
 The app is available for free to download on select Samsung devices and does require a Samsung account to use.
 But the wallet will sync between your Samsung devices, keeping your payment options available on all of them.